louis-pvs/expack/README.md

 - [x] webpack config for both dev and prod
 - [x] eslint enabled
 - [x] hot reload enabled
+- [x] dasboard view from [webpack-dashboard](https://github.com/FormidableLabs/webpack-dashboard), this might be optional, but it will only happen if you run `yarn dashboard`

 ### Optional feature not include